keyvan-m-sadeghi/volume-buttons/README.md

 ![Earth Is Flat Scores](gpt4-2.jpg)

-# To Elon and whomever else considering Volume Buttons
+# To Elon and anyone else who may consider implementing Volume Buttons

 Don't be a shithead!
 Put your money where your mouth is.
 Open source everything, now, including the UIs.
 Centralized control is a lie you keep telling yourself, long live #Plurality!
 LFG!!!